 Wrongful Discharge and Termination

 Federal and California law provide powerful protections against discrimination or harassment in the workplace based on a number of characteristics, including race, sex, age, national origin, disability, and religion.
 State law also prohibits discrimination based on additional traits, such as sexual orientation.
 An employer who takes adverse actions against you for complaining about unlawful conduct based on protected characteristics can be held accountable.
 Unfortunately, in spite of laws against it, some employers choose to retaliate.
 If you have been fired or otherwise mistreated for exercising your rights under federal or California law, you should consult the employment discrimination lawyers at the Calderone Law Firm.
-We have assisted many workers in the Manhattan Beach area and beyond with holding employers accountable for their unlawful conduct.Protections Against Wrongful Discharge and Termination
+Our El Segundo wrongful termination lawyers have assisted many workers with holding employers accountable for their unlawful conduct.Protections Against Wrongful Discharge and Termination

 California is an at-will employment state.
 This means employers can generally discipline or fire employees as they wish.
 However, they are not permitted to terminate employment or take other adverse actions against an employee on the basis of any protected characteristic or for exercising rights in connection with the protected characteristic.
 This means, for example, a California worker cannot be fired simply for complaining to HR about sexual harassment or for filing a Department of Fair Employment and Housing (DFEH) complaint.
 He or she may not be terminated for being gay, for having particular religious beliefs, or possessing any other protected characteristic.